 Badges signal to the reader that the content has been made available and certify its accessibility in a persistent location.

-Currently, 75 journals offer Open Science Badges to signal and reward when underlying data, materials, or preregistrations are available, see below.
+Currently, over 75 journals offer Open Science Badges to signal and reward when underlying data, materials, or preregistrations are available, see below.

 Badges seem silly.
 Do they work?